opallab/neural_networks_and_computation/README.md

-# Computational capability and efficiency of neural networks.
+# Computational Capability and Efficiency of Neural Networks.

 Contributed by Kimon Fountoulakis